book excerptise: a book unexamined is wasted paper

 This anthology from 1990 includes many poets who have appeared in

-other anthologies - the usual susects tries to cast a wide net, including
+other anthologies - the usual suspects.
+Haq tries to cast a wide net,

-J. Birjepatil (doesn't work for me) and Shanta Acharya (I like some of her
+including J. Birjepatil (doesn't work for me) and Shanta Acharya (I like

-stuff, see below).
-On the whole, the number of poems that worked
+some of her stuff, see below).
+On the whole, the number of poems

 Missing are Agha Shahid Ali, Sujata Bhatt.

-The poets are presented alphabetically, which seems rather unimaginative.
+The poets are presented alphabetically, which has the merit of being

 the book has an excellent getup - good paper, binding etc. the poems have

-was lucky to find it for $4.50 from an US used book store.
+lucky to find it for $4.50 at an US used book store.

 Excerpts